 Whether you run a retail business, a chain of restaurants, or have clients visiting your office, accessibility for your customers is a top priority.
 All businesses have an obligation to make reasonable adjustments to help disabled individuals access their goods, facilities and services.

-We asked Adam Grimwood, solicitor at FSB Legal Hub, to explain the three types of reasonable adjustments, how you might put these into practice in your business, and what you need to consider.
+We asked Adam Grimwood, solicitor at FSB Legal and Business Hub, to explain the three types of reasonable adjustments, how you might put these into practice in your business, and what you need to consider.
 You’ll also find further resources and guidance.

 This resource is not a substitute for legal advice.
 FSB members can call our 24/7 legal advice line before taking any action.

 The Equality Act 2010 applies to everyone who access, buys or uses your goods, facilities or services.
 All service providers and those providing goods and facilities in Great Britain are caught by the Act.
 This includes virtually any business which you can think of, from shops to restaurants, hotels to leisure centres.
 It applies to all your services, whether or not a charge is made for them.